General Use Guidelines

 I. Outdoor Clothes Drying Structure

-Drying clothes outdoors as well as outdoor poles, clotheslines or similar equipment are not permitted on any Unit.
+Drying clothes outdoors as well as outdoor poles, clotheslines or similar equipment are not permitted on any Property/Unit.

 J. Outside Burning

-A Fire Pit shall be a structure or device designed specifically for personal use as an aesthetic feature.
-A hole dug in the ground or any otherwise un-contained open fire on a unit is prohibited.
+1. Fire Pit shall be a structure or device designed specifically for personal use as an aesthetic feature.
+A hole dug in the ground or any otherwise un-contained open fire on a Property/Unit is prohibited.

 Questions regarding this Guideline or its applicability should be directed to the Master Association through the Magnolia Greens property manager (CEPCO) at 910 313-2332.

 1. Magnolia Greens supports the Leland Town ordinance that prohibits parking of any vehicles on a public street at any time without a town permit.
 When obtaining a town permit for short-term street parking, residents should notify neighbors of the event and instruct visitors to park on the same side of the street as the home and not block mailboxes or fire hydrants.

 2. Automobiles, motorcycles or trucks not exceeding one (1) ton load capacity are allowed to park in the driveway and garage area of a resident's private property at any time, including overnight.
 Such vehicles parked in the resident’s driveway must not obstruct or block the sidewalk.